mauriciosoares/js-calculator/README.md

 });
 ```

-The `n` variable is the one being printed in the calculator *after you click in the result button*
+The `n` variable is the one currently printed in the calculator *after you click in the result button*
-The `n` variable is the one being printed in the calculator *before you click in the extension operator*
+The `cachedN` variable is the one currently printed in the calculator *after you click in the extension operator*

 Keep in mind that the `cachedN` variable, is the first number you digit in the calculator, that's why `cachedN` should always come first in your methods.

+All extensions **MUST** return a valid number.

 The *cool* thing here is that you can create your own kind of operators, and add it to the calculator at any time.